jordanlgraves/geneforge/README.md

 ## References and Background Material

-A bibliography of related publications can be found {root}/docs/bibliography.txt
+A bibliography of related publications can be found [in the docs  folder.](docs/bibliography.txt)

 ## Future Work
 - Joint embeddings for circuit diagrams (jpgs) and circuit specifications (json)